Saco-de-patatas/CH32X0035-PDM/README.md

 }
 ```

-Due to the properties of modulo operator (the substraction shown above is just an easy way to get the remainder of quotient 1),
+Due to the properties of the modulo operator (the substraction shown above is just an easy way to get the remainder of quotient 1),
 after "Range" times has passed, the state of the accumulator is equal to the initial state (because there is the "Range" modulo of the
 product of any input value by the Range.
 By the [Pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle), one can
-demonstrate that the output goes high exactly the same amount of times the value of the input, and those pulses are evenly distributed
+demonstrate that the output goes to high level exactly the same amount of times the value count of the input, and those pulses are evenly distributed
 across the full range.
 That is, we got our PDM ready.

-If Range is a power of 2, for example, 2^12, then we can implement the modulo operator by bitmasking, or just resetting the bit outside the range.
+If "Range" is a power of 2, for example, 2^12, then we can implement the modulo operator by bitmasking, or just resetting the bit outside the range.
 Then the
 steps for creating our PDM are:

 1. We add the value of interest to the 12 bits accumulator